-The Climate Centre uses a Daily Subsistence Allowance ("DSA") system by default, however project specific requirements may mean that DSA is not allowed and receipts are needed for all expenses instead.
+The Climate Centre uses a DSA system by default, however project specific requirements may mean that DSA is not allowed and receipts are needed for all expenses instead.
 Furthermore, some expense-based projects may have unallowable expense types such as alcohol purchases.
 Prior to travel, always ensure you know the rules of the project to avoid expense rejections.
-Contact the Budget Holder for clarity.
+Contact the project lead for clarity.